 My third essential book for writers is the yearbook which provides up to date information about the needs of various publishing houses and magazines as well as their contact details.
-There are several yearbooks available and most of them focus on a single country, so if you are in the UK you would probably be interested in The Writers’ & Artists Yearbook or The Writers Handbook and if you are in the USA you are more likely to want a copy of Writer’s Market.
+There are several yearbooks available and most of them focus on a single country, so if you are in the UK you would probably be interested in The Writers’ & Artists Yearbook and if you are in the USA you are more likely to want a copy of Writer’s Market.
 The nature of the yearbook means that you should buy yourself the latest edition as soon as it is published, but the tiny investment involved here pales in comparison with the time you save when looking for the most appropriate company to submit to.
 And, of course, selling even one piece of work will cover the cost of the yearbook and more besides.

 There are other books that you can add to your own writers bookshelf depending on your unique needs and the type of writing that you do, but the dictionary, thesaurus and yearbook belong on the shelf of every serious writer.
 Even better, investing in this minimalist writer’s bookshelf will motivate you to improve your writing, increase your output and – hopefully – achieve more success as a result.